 UEFA ends cap on fan limits in stadiums ahead of Euro 2020

+Aiming to have more fans at this year's European Championship games, UEFA on Wednesday ended its own limit on stadium capacity for matches it organizss during the coronavirus pandemic.

-- UEFA said the cap on stadiums being 30% full, which was imposed in October, was no longer needed.
+UEFA said the cap on stadiums being 30 per cent full, which was imposed in October, was no longer needed.
 Local officials have the ultimate authority.

-Aiming to have more fans at this year's European Championship games, UEFA on Wednesday ended its own limit on stadium capacity for matches it organizes during the coronavirus pandemic.

-UEFA said the cap on stadiums being 30% full, which was imposed in October, was no longer needed.
-Local officials have the ultimate authority.

-A season-long ban on ticket sales for traveling fans was also extended up to mid-May, ending before the Champions League final on May 29 in Istanbul.
+A season-long ban on ticket sales for travelling fans was also extended up to mid-May, ending before the Champions League final on May 29 in Istanbul.

 Euro 2020 kicks off after a one-year postponement on June 11 in Rome — one of 12 host cities around Europe.
 UEFA wants to finalize plans with each host city in April for how many fans they expect to allow safely in their stadiums.